LukeCGG/MovingPlatformsAnimatedEASY/README.md

 Want to make a 2D moving platform in Godot?
 YouTube tutorials too hard and restricting?
 You've come to the right place, it's never been more simple!
+- Tested on Godot 4.2.2 (But probably works on older and newer versions) -

 1. Start by dropping the Platform scene into your Level
 2. Right click it in the scene tree